USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 2. Exchange rate margin — the difference between what the provider gives you and the mid-market rate

-Some services advertise “zero fees” but hide the cost in a worse exchange rate.
-Always compare the total amount the recipient gets in INR for the same USD amount — that’s the only number that matters.
+Some services advertise “zero fees” but include the cost in the exchange rate margin instead.
+Always compare the total amount the recipient gets in INR for the same USD amount – that is the only number that matters.

 Wise (formerly TransferWise)